 - Impervious to food particles, grease & water

-- Non-toxic in intended use
+- Non-toxic in the intended use

 - Facilitate easy and effective cleaning and maintenance and not become a source of contamination